QMCPACK/qmcpack/docs/installation.rst

    are required to support the C++ 17 standard.
 Use of recent (“current year version”) compilers is strongly encouraged.

+-  To build the GPU accelerated version, an installation of NVIDIA CUDA Toolkit, AMD ROCm software, or Intel OneAPI HPC toolkit is required.
+   Ensure that this is compatible with the installed GPU drivers and C++ compiler versions you plan to use.
+   To achieve the best GPU performance, we recommend the following C++ compilers that support OpenMP offload
+   - For NVIDIA GPUs, LLVM clang.
+   - For AMD GPUS, ROCm and LLVM clang.
+   - For Intel GPUs, OneAPI icpx.

 -  An MPI library such as OpenMPI (http://open-mpi.org) or a vendor-optimized MPI.